-The aim of this course is to expose you to the knowledge of project management.
-It also aims to enrich your skills in the management of various projects.
+The aim of this course is to expose the MSc students to the knowledge of project management.
+It also aims to enrich the MSc students' skills in the management of various projects.
 The aims will be achieved by:

-- explaining the nature of project management - identifying the key functions in project management - describing the key processes in project management - explaining project implementation - visits to organisations to have practical experience.
+- (i) explaining the nature of project management - (ii) identifying the key functions in project management - (iii) describing the key processes in project management - (iv) explaining project implementation - (v) visits to organizations to have practical experience.